maherharb/Diffraction/README.md

 ## Simulate non-coplanar diffraction from crystals with preferred orientation

-This script is useful for simulating the diffraction pattern for 2D layered structures with preferred oreintatin.
+This script is useful for simulating the diffraction pattern for 2D layered structures with preferred orientation.
 The template example is HOPG (graphite), in which the sample surface corresponds to the [001] direction, but in-plane, domains are randomly oriented.
 This example simulated the geometrical diffraction pattern under grazing incidence off a HOPG crystal.
 Here, one sees both the brightness and positions of the possible diffraction spots over a range of miller indices given the detector parameters.
 The additional inputs consist of defining the surface normal, specifying that the probe is incident in a non-coplanar geometry at some incidence angle in degrees (psi) relative to the surface, and, finally, specifying the detector properties and various dimensions (in mm):

 ```matlab
 >> Lattice.Normal = [0 0 1];